arazmj/sentry/DESIGN.md

 and manage resource-constrained jobs.
 It provides a CLI interface for interaction and enforces resource limits via cgroups.

-## Design Approach
-The system follows a client-server model with gRPC for communication.
-The server runs jobs within isolated environments using Linux process controls and cgroups, while the client provides a CLI for job interaction.

 ## Scope
-1. Start, stop, monitor, and retrieve real-time logs of jobs.
+* Start, stop, monitor, and retrieve real-time logs of jobs.
-2. Enforce CPU, memory, and disk I/O constraints using cgroups2.
+* Enforce CPU, memory, and disk I/O constraints using cgroups2 (the limits are hard-coded).
-3. Support job execution in a Linux new namespace.
+* Support job execution in a Linux new namespace.
-4. Provide a secure gRPC API with TLS authentication.
+* Provide a secure gRPC API with TLS authentication.
-5. Provide a authorization by a config file representing assigned roles to a user
+* Provide an authorization by a config file representing assigned roles to a user.
+* The code is only tested on Debian 6.1.129

 ## Security Considerations
 * The service implements mTLS authentication, requiring both server and client certificates for all connections.